jeskaj/dance-diary-terminal-app/README.md

 ### User Stories

-This application is designed solely for the use of dance teachers, so the user stories used to develop the program's features were all taken from the perspective of a dance teacher.
+This application is designed solely for the use of dance teachers, so the user stories documented to develop the program's features were all written from the perspective of a dance teacher.

 The program features were developed from the following user stories: